>> Click here to access the 2018 Oglesby-Snyder Grant Application

 The grant recognizes the impact of the research partnership of Drs.
 Oglesby and Snyder, beginning with Dr. Snyder's doctoral studies at Temple University and culminating in more than 25 years of work as Oglesby served as a Trustee of the Women's Sports Foundation (WSF) and Snyder was Chief Program and Planning Officer leading research and educational programs at WSF.
 Evidence-based advocacy through WSF and other organizations, involving Dr. Don Sabo and other research partners, lead to advances in multiple directions, including: increased opportunities for girls and sportswomen of color; policy progress for LGBT participation in various sport organizational contexts; publications designed to increase public awareness of health implications of sport/physical activity for girls and women through the lifespan (Her Life Depends on it); and youth development programs designed for under-developed communities nationally and globally (GoGirlGo!).

 The Oglesby-Snyder Grant for Equity and Cultural Diversity is intended to stimulate and enhance efforts to apply sport psychology research to both advance a richer knowledge base and articulate a strong rationale for advocacy assuring that the values and benefits of sport are available to all on an equitable basis.
 Grants are available for up to $5,000.
 An abstract of the completed work will be submitted for presentation consideration at the first eligible AASP conference that follows the completion of the grant.
 Recipients will be encouraged to publish and disseminate their work widely.
-Deadline for submission of grant applications in 2014 is July 1, 2014 and April 1 in 2015 and beyond.
+Deadline for submission of grant applications is February 1.

 In general, proposals must: